colinta/Mechy/README.md

 ###### Sticky

 Good luck with this one, it's my own very opinionated version of how "sticky modifier keys" should work.
+But basically the same spirit as "One shot" keys in QMK.

 1. Press the modifier key once to activate it, then press any key to send "mod+key" and the modifier will be deactivated afterwards.
 2. Press and hold the modifier and it will just work like a normal modifier.
 This makes it easy to Command+click or to decide "nevermind I *don't* want to activate the modifier".
 3. Double tap the modifier to lock it, press it again to unlock it.

+Also supports HYPER, MEH, and NAV keys.
+Btw the "nav" chord is my own invention, I couldn't find a name for it - it's the three modifiers at the bottom of an Apple keyboard, and I've always used them for window management commands.

 ###### Layout